artur-guniewicz/C_exercises/README.md

      14. usage of sizeof()
      15. declarations & definitions of functions
      16. Greatest Common Divisor (GCD)
+     17. macros
+     18. pointers
+     19. pointers in functions

 More tasks will be added soon.